-In English, Culture and Communication Studies, particular emphasis is placed on refining writing and verbal skills in the first and second-year courses, but that emphasis continues in senior courses, especially for those cadets enrolled in the B.A.
-Honours or B.A. streams of the humanities degree programme.
+In English, Culture, and Communication, particular emphasis is placed on refining writing and verbal skills in the first and second-year courses, but that emphasis continues in senior courses, especially for those cadets enrolled in the B.A.
+Honours or B.A.
+English, Culture, and Communication programme.
 At the same time, analytical study of complex literary works develops the other half of communication: the ability to listen carefully and to understand in detail what another person is attempting to communicate.
 Together, the development of writing and reading skills heighten awareness both of the potential and of the limitations of verbal communication.